How My Hispanic-Filipino and Jewish Identities Come Together through Teaching

 I thought carefully before I replied, “We care about them because they are Jews.
 Jews are responsible for each other and we’re a global family, even if we look different.”

-Despite this, I sometimes wonder if these steps I’ve taken have been effective – if the kids remember them or just brush them off as another lesson.
+Despite this, I sometimes wonder if these steps have been effective – if the kids remember them or just brush them off as another lesson.
 But then I remember one student I had a few years ago, whose mother was white and whose father was Hispanic.
 I was showing the class pictures of synagogues from all over the world, and when I showed them one in Spain, his face lit up.

 “There are Jews there?”